martinfarmer/assignment/README.md

 # assignment
 Highlight of great OOA and software for potential job - upload a file with metadata and store to mongo.
 Include unit tests.

+## design
+The Handler package deal with writing files and metadata.
+There is an abstract implementation that writes files to disk.
+There is a database implemention, using H2, for writing metadata to database.

+The FilePersistenceService is a command design pattern that has a DI FileHandler, and simply know what to call to save a file and metadata.

+The FileUploadController is the main Spring RestController and handles unmarchalling JSON metadata from the incoming http post into a Java POJO, and the ofloading to the FilePersistenceService

 ## Getting Started

 To run the software, you will need to have a mongodb instance running on the same host, on port 27017.